White-labeling authentication

 Customizing the Connect Link

-Customizing the Connect Link only changes the Composio-hosted page.
+This only changes the Composio-hosted page.
 For OAuth toolkits like Gmail, Google Sheets, GitHub, and Slack, users still see a consent screen saying "Composio wants to access your account."
 To change that, and to remove the "Secured by Composio" badge, set up your own OAuth app as described below.

 Troubleshooting

-- "Secured by Composio" badge won't go away: This badge is removed when you use your own OAuth app.
+- "Secured by Composio" badge won't go away: this badge is removed when you use your own OAuth app.
 See Using your own OAuth apps.

-- Upload fails with "failed to fetch": Retry or use a smaller image.
+- Upload fails with "failed to fetch": retry or use a smaller image.

 Using your own OAuth apps